 Well, you can, but you may run in trouble down the track.
 You can draw on the elements in your logo, but your logo alone isn’t going to give you all the tools you need to create a consistent and memorable brand.
 That’s why whenever I create a logo, I always include a brand identity style guide.
 This outlines guidelines for the visual elements of a brand.
 I like to describe it as an instruction manual for starting a brand.

 Imagine if you bought a desk from Ikea.
 The picture on the front represents your logo, and all the pieces in the box represent your other brand identity items.
-Now, you might be able to put the desk together just by looking at the picture on the front, it will give you a good idea of how to desk is going to look, but you’ll probably still struggle right?
+You might be able to put the desk together just by looking at the picture on the front, it will give you a good idea of how to desk is going to look, but you’ll probably still struggle right?
 Because there’s other parts of that go into putting the desk together that you can’t see in the photo.
 Isn’t it so much easier when you have a set of instructions?
 That’s what a brand identity style guide is.
 It’s like a set of instructions that help you to build a strong and consistent brand.

 Brand identity style guides can range in size from just one page for small start-ups, to hundreds of pages for big corporations.